philippoehrlein/kirby-email-manager/AI-SCHEMA.md

     # text
     minlength: X      # Optional - Minimum length for text input (where X is any positive int)
     maxlength: Y      # Optional - Maximum length for text input (where Y is any positive int larger than X)
-    user_name: true   # Optional - Marks field as username, will be used for reply email and reply-to address
+    username: true   # Optional - Marks field as username, will be used for reply email and reply-to address

     # email
     reply: true       # Optional - Send reply email to this address
-    reply_to: true    # Optional - Use as reply-to address
+    replyto: true    # Optional - Use as reply-to address

     # select/radio/checkbox
     options:         # Required for these types